 Juggernaut Film Festival

-This one-day film event celebrates science fiction and fantasy short films from around the world.
+This week-long film event celebrates science fiction and fantasy short films from around the world.
 The festival is presented by Chicago’s Otherworld Theatre Company, whose mission is to further explore and promote the sci-fi/fantasy genre.
-Music Box Theatre, 3733 N. Southport Ave.

 Chicago South Asian Film Festival